 - Introduction.

-- Project Management.
+- · Project Management.

 - Baseline Data Establishment (studies Sc2-Sc7 and Sc9 only).

-- Sampling and Analysis Methodology (or Modelling Methodology).
+- · Sampling and Analysis Methods (or Modelling Methods).

-- Quality Assurance/Control procedures.
+- Quality Assurance/Control Procedures.

 - · Reporting and Communications.

 - Internal Reviews and External Audits: Compliance Schedule and Reporting.

-Cooper Energy has also developed a Logistics and Coordination Plan (VIC-ER-EMP-0003) to support implementation of the OSMP.
+Cooper Energy has also developed a Logistics and Coordination Plan (VIC-ER-EMP-0003) to support the implementation of the OSMP.